 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.

 The Curious Garden is about a boy named Liam who lives in a dreary city.
 He finds a patch of plants struggling to survive, so he takes initiative to help them grow.
-Liam discovers encounters some obstacles, but soon the garden begins to grow.
+Liam encounters some obstacles, but soon the garden begins to grow.
 The garden is curious and soon begins to expand into unique places.

 By the end of the story, the whole city begins to discover the beauty of nature.
 The author, Peter Brown writes an Author’s Note at the end of the book encouraging people to cooperate with nature.

-This book is great for compare and contrast activities.
+This book is great to compare and contrast activities.
 One of my favorite comparisons to make is how Liam and the City Garden are alike.
 My students think comparing a boy with a city is fun.
 We discover that they are both curious and like to explore new places.

 Be sure to check out this book if you have not already done so.
 It is one of my new favorites!